Devils answer in Game 3, rout Canes 8-4, deficit now 2-1

 Michael McLeod capped a three-goal opening period with a short-handed goal and 19-year-old defenseman Luke Hughes — Jack’s brother — made his playoff debut and picked up two assists.
 Dawson Mercer had three assists.

-Carolina set an NHL record, scoring three short-handed goals in the game.
+Carolina tied an NHL record with three short-handed goals, matching the 1983 New York Islanders, 1983 Edmonton Oilers and 1981 Boston Bruins.
 Jordan Martinook scored on a penalty shot in the second period with the Canes down a man and Jordan Staal and Seth Jarvis scored 50 seconds apart on the same penalty kill in the third.

+“We knew they were going to come with a push,” Staal said.
+“They were ready for us.
+They didn’t do anything crazy special.
+They got the puck in and played our style of game.
+They did it better than us tonight.”

 This was a totally different game than the first two in Raleigh, North Carolina, which the Canes won by a combined 11-2 score.
-They dominated from start to finish in both games, with their forecheck bottling up the Devils’ up tempo offense.
+They dominated from start to finish in both games.

-The Hurricanes were also a little unlucky hitting two goalposts with the score closer and not getting the benefit of some obvious high-sticking calls by the Devils in the first two periods.
+“We were not good,” Carolina coach Rod Brind’Amour said.
+“I have never seen us play like that.”

 Meier opened the scoring at 5:58, stuffing a puck past Andersen from in close.
-Hughes scored from the right circle five minutes later after taking a pass from Brendan Smith and McLeod started the route with his shorthanded goal in close at 12:31.
+Hughes followed after taking a pass from Smith and McLeod added his shorthanded goal in close at 12:31.

 It was never close after that.